Multi-District School Choice: Playing on Several Fields: Mechanism Choice

 \section{Mechanism Choice}

 In this section, we show that another key result of \citet{pathak2008leveling} no longer holds true in the multi-district setting.
-Specifically, we show that in the multi-district setting, a sophisticated student may strictly prefer for a district to use DA instead of BM.
+Specifically, we show that in the multi-district setting, a sophisticated student may strictly prefer for her district to use DA instead of BM.
 This is true regardless of whether the sophisticated student is constrained or unconstrained.
-In particular, we will give an example where the sophisticated student only finds schools in one district acceptable and prefers for that district to use DA.
+In particular, we give an example where the sophisticated student only finds schools in one district acceptable and prefers for that district to use DA.

-\subsection{Example: A sophisticated student may strictly prefer Deferred Acceptance}
+\subsection{Example: A sophisticated student may strictly prefer DA}

 Our example is as follows.
-Suppose there are two districts with schools $\ell_1, \ell_2 \in L$ and school $r_1 \in R$, where each school has unit capacity.
-Further suppose that there are three students $i_1$, $i_2$, and $i_3$.
+Suppose there are two districts, $L$ and $R$, with schools $\ell_1, \ell_2 \in L$ and school $r_1 \in R$ respectively, where each school has unit capacity.
+Further suppose that there are three students, $i_1$, $i_2$, and $i_3$.

-The students' preference orderings, districts of residence, constraint types, and sophistication types are as follows.
+The students' sophistication types and preference orderings, as well as the schools' priority orderings, are shown in the table below.
 Students $i_1$ and $i_2$ reside in $L$ and have arbitrary constraint types.
 Student $i_3$ is unconstrained and resides in an arbitrary district.